Ranjan Daimary

 Ranjan Daimary alias D.R.
 Nabla (Ransaigra Nabla Daimary) is the founder president of the armed separatist outfit National Democratic Front of Boroland.
 Daimary initially founded a militant group named Bodo Security Force in October 1986.
-Later, in 1994, Bodo Security Forced was renamed as National Democratic Front of Boroland.
+Later, in 1994, Bodo Security Force was renamed as National Democratic Front of Boroland.

 Education

 Ranjan Daimary belongs to an educated and rich family.
 Daimary's academic career is associated with noted school, college and university of Shillong, Meghalaya.
 Daimary completed his graduation in Political Science from St Anthony's College, and completed his Master's Degree in Political Science from North-Eastern Hill University (NEHU), Shillong, Meghalaya.

 Family & secret killing of family

 Ranjan Daimary's sister Lilawati Daimary, a school teacher, was killed by unidentified gunmen on 5 January 2010 that is widely believed as one of the incident of the Secret killings of Assam issue.
 Daimary's other sister Dr. Anjali Daimary is the chief of the Bodo Women Justice Forum.